xploytt/ticketswap_/readme.md

 ## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Thank you.
+Feel free to make a pull request!

 ## License